Logo

 Types of sections in the editor

-Content in a standard section is automatically aligned to the grid, and it adapts to different devices.
-You can fulfill 90% of all design tasks using standard sections.
+Content in a Standard section is automatically aligned to the grid, and it adapts to different devices.
+You can fulfil 90% of all design tasks using standard sections.

 You can also customize the design of standard sections using elements with absolute positioning.
 The rules to select the dots of binding and containers for such elements are the same as when you set up a free section.